Blogs

 • Wizz Air – More low-cost connections that run seasonally, going to more premium hubs on the continent, including Milan MXP, Vienna, and Warsaw.

-• easyJet – Cheap tickets from major UK airports to Corfu, with plenty of options from London.
+• EasyJet – Cheap tickets from major UK airports to Corfu, with plenty of options from London.

 • Aegean Airlines – Affordable but not a low-cost carrier, Aegean Airlines now offer regular connections to Corfu (sometimes via Athens) from cities like Moscow, Munich and Paris.

-Corfu ferries
+Corfu Ferries

 The location of Corfu right on the cusp of western Greece means that ferries come in here from both Italy and the mainland, not to mention neighbouring countries like Albania.
 Sadly, Corfu is a little too far west and north to be accessible by direct boat from famous island-hopping destinations in the heart of the Aegean, so you're probably looking at a flight or a bus transfer via Athens if you want to arrive from places like Santorini and Milos.